 Check the weather

-If you are going on a long journey, perhaps going to visit family over the Christmas period, then you should always check the weather of the destination you are going to.
-It might be sunny and warm in the South of England, but get a couple of hundred miles North of the Watford Gap and you could be faced with two foot of snow!
-Therefore, it is important to keep an eye on the weather both where you are and your destination so you aren’t caught out by any British weather surprises.
+If you’re thinking about visiting family over the Christmas period (even in 2020, then you should always check the weather not only of your home location, but also your intended destination.
+It may well be sunny and warm where you are in the South of England, but get a couple of hundred miles North of the Watford Gap and you could be faced with two feet of snow and a storm!

 Plan your journey

-Many sat-nav systems have live traffic updates and will re-route you accordingly.
-Sometimes these seem like they will take longer, round the houses or might just seem a bit of a pain.
-However, the chances are the sat-nav is leading you via a quicker, alternative route, so we recommend you follow its instructions.
+Many sat-nav systems get live traffic updates and will reroute you accordingly.
+It may seem, sometimes, that these suggested routes are going to take you longer, or via a route that looks as though it’s going to take you down unfamiliar roads.
+However, the chances are the sat-nav is leading you via a quicker, alternative route, so we recommend you follow the instructions it gives you.

 Make sure your car is prepared